An “expungement” in Colorado is the legal process of removing your

 - Order of Expungement of Records for a Law Enforcement Contact Not Resulting in Referral to Another Agency / JDF 326

-The second step is for you to file the completed petition and order forms with the court which heard the case.
+The second step is for you to file the completed petition and order forms with the court that heard the case.
 There is no filing fee.
 Contact the court for filing instructions.

 The third step is to wait for the court’s decision.
 In most cases, the court will grant the expungement as long as you are eligible and have completed the forms correctly.
 But in some cases, the court will schedule a hearing to get more information before deciding whether to grant or deny the petition.
-You can be represented by an attorney during an expungement hearing.
+You can have an attorney during an expungement hearing.

 The first step for expunging an underage drinking and driving case is for you to complete these two forms: